CloudChi/FX-Framework/Modules.md

 - Templates
   - Specific to this module
-  - Work in conjunction with scripts in Config folder
+  - May work in conjunction with scripts in Config folder
+    - How do we explain this???
-  - Commonly, there is a Protected style script that calls additional versioned Private scripts
+  - Commonly, there are two duplicateable scripts included in this subFolder
+    - Button script
+    - Private script

 - Deprecated
   - No longer being used